In this post, find out about ox bile benefits and if it is for you.

 There are 6 causes of pale stool, according to Medical News Today.
 However, if yours is related to ongoing diarrhea, all signs point to bile acid deficiency.

-I have had so many clients that tell me I’m the first person to ever ask them about the color of their stools.
+I have had so many clients who tell me I’m the first person to ever ask them about the color of their stools.

 This is even after seeing many doctors.
 Observing is a really important way to tell what your body needs, so look in that bowl.

 Still, if you are suffering from an increase in abdominal pain, make sure to get help from your doctor right away as this can be a sign of a more serious condition that needs immediate attention.

 Does Gallbladder surgery cause low bile?